FOREX-Yen nurses losses after drop on Treasury official comment

 deflation and re-invigorate growth.

-ministers on Monday and the G20 meeting later in the week, which
+ministers on Monday and a G20 meeting later in the week, which

 are likely to focus on whether some countries are deliberately